Justices reject call for new trial in ‘Serial’ podcast case

 Rabia Chaudry, an attorney and friend of Syed’s family who first brought his case to the attention of “This American Life,” which developed the podcast, said Monday that the Supreme Court’s decision “was fully expected.”
 She said his defense team has been preparing to file either a habeas petition in federal court or go back to the state court.

 “We were just waiting.
 It was just a technicality.
 Now it’s done, so we can move forward,” she said of the high court’s move.
 “He is doing fine.
 He is hanging in there.
 He knows that none of us are basically giving up.
-He was a great legal team.
-He was a lot of public support and walking away is not an option.”
+He has a great legal team.
+He has a lot of public support and walking away is not an option.”

 Garcia Cano reported from Baltimore.